-Norman Reedus, Jeffrey Dean Morgan, and Andrew Lincoln Are Excited To Present ‘The Walking Dead’ Season 7B
+Norman Reedus, Jeffrey Dean Morgan, And Andrew Lincoln Are Excited To Present ‘The Walking Dead’ Season 7B

 “The fact that people responded so positively, just to the embrace between Daryl [Norman Reedus] and Rick [Andrew Lincoln,] seeing those two characters and knowing that they will rise again out of the ashes of what Negan [Jeffrey Dean Morgan] has done to them, is thrilling and is exciting, but you can’t get there unless you burn the place down first.
 Listen, it’s grueling and it’s heartbreaking and, yeah, it is, sometimes, difficult to digest, but the result of that will be seeing a stronger Rick Grimes, a stronger bond, and a more focused and dedicated group.”

 The Walking Dead fans are truly feeling it.
-Norman Reedus, Andrew Lincoln and Jeffrey Dean Morgan together with the rest of the cast portray such powerful three-dimensional characters that it is hard to remember it isn’t real.
+Norman Reedus, Andrew Lincoln, and Jeffrey Dean Morgan, along with the rest of the cast, portray such powerful, three-dimensional characters that it is hard to remember it isn’t real.

-Jeffrey Dean Morgan is a very convincing bully, despite the fact, his actual persona is almost inconceivably sweet.
+Jeffrey Dean Morgan is a very convincing bully, despite the fact that his actual persona is almost inconceivably sweet.
 Morgan’s prior role as the father of Supernatural’s Sam and Dean is in sharp contrast to his current role as well.

 Norman Reedus’ pal Jeffrey Dean Morgan has a heart of gold.
-Morgan is so sweet he recently bought a candy store, because he couldn’t stand to see it close, according to The Inquisitr.
+Morgan is so sweet he recently bought a candy store because he couldn’t stand to see it close, according to the Inquisitr.
 Now that is really sweet.

-While Andrew Lincoln and Norman Reedus are accustomed to The Walking Dead fan base, Jeffrey Dean Morgan is experiencing a little bit of culture shock.
+While Andrew Lincoln and Norman Reedus are accustomed to The Walking Dead’s fan base, Jeffrey Dean Morgan is experiencing a little bit of culture shock.
 Morgan was amazed as he and Norman Reedus suddenly got surrounded by mobs of Walking Dead fans at a gas station in the middle of nowhere.

 Jeffrey Dean Morgan was an avid viewer of The Walking Dead for Years.
-Jeffrey admired the work of Norman Reedus, Andrew Lincoln and the writers who make it all work for years.
+Jeffrey admired the work of Norman Reedus, Andrew Lincoln, and the writers, who helped make it all work for years.

-Jeffrey Dean Morgan is quoted in The Belfast Telegraph.
+Jeffrey Dean Morgan was recently quoted in the Belfast Telegraph.
 Apparently, people in Belfast also watch The Walking Dead.

 “I’d watched the show for years.
 It was one of the few shows that I would DVR (record) and pay attention to; I’ve been working so much the last few years that I don’t watch anything very regularly but that was one of them.”